Practical blueprint for low-depth photonic quantum computing with quantum dots: Results

+Finally, we examine the effects of ground-state dephasing on our system.
 The fluctuating nuclear spin environment in the QD vicinity induces decoherence of the spin qubit via the Overhauser effect~\cite{Glasenapp2016, Appel2021_phdthesis}, limiting the intrinsic spin dephasing time $T_2^*$.
-Here, we model its effects for emitter-based architectures which rely on resource-state generation protocols that do not have a built-in spin echo and are thus limited by $T_2^*$ (see Sec.~\ref{vs_polarisation}).
+Here, we model its effects for emitter-based architectures which rely on resource-state generation protocols that do not have a built-in spin echo and are thus limited by $T_2^*$ (see discussion on comparing polarisation-encoded EPS with time-bin variant under Sec.~\ref{exp_capability_targets}).

-Previous work considers general dephasing errors of the spin qubit by applying a $Z$ error after each gate with probability $p_Z$ in the Lindner-Rudolph protocol~\cite{Chan2025}, This approach assumes a Markovian error model, whereas in reality, nuclear-spin noise is non-Markovian.
+Previous work considers general dephasing errors of the spin qubit by applying a $Z$ error after each gate with probability $p_Z$ in the Lindner-Rudolph protocol~\cite{Chan2025}.
+This approach assumes a Markovian error model, whereas in reality, nuclear-spin noise is non-Markovian.
 We benchmark the Markovian approximation against a non-Markovian model, and verify that the non-Markovian model can be mapped to an effective Markovian model in the low-error limit ($p_Z\approx1\%$).
-Specifically, we find the fidelities of the Markovian model by simulating the resource-state generation circuit in Qiskit~\cite{qiskit2024}, and compare these to the analytical fidelities for the state's evolution under a normalized Gaussian magnetic field.
+Specifically, we find the fidelities of the Markovian model by simulating the resource-state generation circuit in Qiskit~\cite{qiskit2024}, and compare these to the analytical fidelities for the state's evolution under a normalised Gaussian magnetic field (see Methods).

-The analytical fidelity calculation is detailed as follows: consider an ideal encoded linear cluster state of $M$ encoded qubits, each encoded with $N$ photons,

-where each basis state $\ket{x}_E$ of the encoded qubit is labelled by a bit-string $x = (x_1,\dots,x_M)\in\{0,1\}^M$.
-Each basis state's Hamming weight, $\sigma(x)=\sum_{j=1}^M x_j$, counts the number of 1's (photons) in the string.
-The normalised cluster state is then the equal-weight superposition of all \(2^M\) such strings, each carrying a phase \((-1)^{f(x)}\), where $f(x)=\sum_{j=1}^{M-1}x_j\,x_{j+1}\bmod2$ counts the number of adjacent “11” pairs and thus describes the characteristic entanglement pattern of a linear cluster state.
-If $\ket{\psi_0}$ experiences noise from a static, uniform magnetic field with some angular frequency shift $B$, it can be rewritten as

-where $\tau_{\text{round}}$ is the time taken to emit a polarisation-encoded photon.
-The density matrix is thus given by

-To account for the Overhauser effect from a nuclear spin bath, the magnetic field is randomly fluctuating; we therefore modify $\rho$ with a Gaussian distribution $p(B) = \mathcal{N}(0,\Delta_{\rm OH})$ for root-mean-square fluctuations $\Delta_{\rm OH}$, and integrate to obtain:

-From here we calculate the state fidelity $\mathcal{F}$, which reduces quadratically with both the state preparation time and the number of photons per encoded qubit:

-To directly compare the Gaussian model with the Qiskit simulations, $\Delta_{\rm OH}$ must be found in terms of $p_Z$ by considering the density matrix $\rho_Z(N)$ of the noisy state after $N$ rounds of photon emissions per encoded qubit:

-where $p_Z$ is the per-gate error applied after each photon emission (i.e., after a $C_{\text{NOT}}$ gate) and after every Hadamard gate in Qiskit.
-This is done by equating the off-diagonal elements of the respective density matrices Eq.~(\ref{eq:rho}) and $\rho_Z(N)$ to obtain: